rsproule/n-per-epoch/README.md

 ## Human?

 This example takes advantage of an existing "anonymity set" which was built by the Worldcoin team.
 This set has approximately 1.4 million _verified_ humans in it.
-You can opt into using a different set by modifyin the groupId within the settings.
+You can opt into using a different set by modifying the groupId within the settings.

 ## Rate Limiting?

 This library gives the contract creator the ability to create limits on the number of times that any given user can call the function over a provided epoch.
-This is flexible users can set the epoch to near infitity if they dont want the users to get a new set of calls or they can set it super low if they want it to refresh frequently, though because proof creating and the settlement on the chain "epochId" needs to match, contract creators should consider proof time and the amount of time until the transaction is actually included in a block.
+This is flexible users can set the epoch to near infinity if they dont want the users to get a new set of calls or they can set it super low if they want it to refresh frequently, though because proof creating and the settlement on the chain "epochId" needs to match, contract creators should consider proof time and the amount of time until the transaction is actually included in a block.